Review by Ian Keogh

 As we move to the concluding volume the pace is picked up.
 Several characters don’t appear they’ll be seeing the series out, but then most people will have thought that previously, and they’re proved spectacularly wrong by a deft piece of plotting here.

-All of 52 is also available in one all-encompassing hardback Omnibus, and it’ll be issued spread over two thicker paperbacks in 2016.
+All of 52 is also available in one all-encompassing hardback Omnibus, and these chapters also open the 2016 thicker paperback Volume Two.